ecosystem-genomics/ecosystem-genomics.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: We've got what you need!
+    title: A Graduate Fellowship and Training Program at the University of AZ
-    text: Start Bootstrap has everything you need to get your new website up and running in no time!
-All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
-No strings attached!
+    text: Ecosystem genomics promises new knowledge to sustain the biological systems that support, interact with, and are disrupted by human society, such as the agroecosystems that supply food to the world -- and, more generally, the plants, microbes, and insects that shape local, regional, and global cycles of energy, water, and carbon in both natural and managed ecosystems.
     actions:
-      - title: Get Started!
+      - title: Apply!
-        url: '#page-top'
+        url: '#apply'
         class: btn-light

-  - type: services.html
+  - type: program-elements.html
-    section_id: services
+    section_id: program
     #background_style: bg-info
-    title: At Your Service
+    title: Program Elements
     services:
       - title: Sturdy Templates
         text: Our templates are updated regularly so they don't break.